zordicom/crisp_controllers/docs/getting_started.md

 _... use in your already existing pixi project:_

-To use `crisp_py` in an already existing pixi project, you need to make sure that `ROS2` is available.
+To use `CRISP_PY` in an already existing pixi project, you need to make sure that `ROS2` is available.
-Check the [pixi.toml](https://github.com/utiasDSL/crisp_py/blob/main/pixi.toml) of `crisp_py` to see how this looks like.
+Check the [pixi.toml](https://github.com/utiasDSL/crisp_py/blob/main/pixi.toml) of `CRISP_PY` to see how this looks like.
-Then you can add `crisp_py` as a pypi package:
+Then you can add `CRISP_PY` as a pypi package:
 ```bash
 pixi add --pypi crisp-py
 ```